MicrosoftDocs/ai-builder/ai-builder-docs/train-model.md

 > ![Train your model screen](media/train-model.png "Train your model screen")

 > [!NOTE]
 > Training takes time, so you can stay on the page and wait, or you can close the page and come back later.

-After you train your model for the first time, you have access to a details page where you can [manage your model](manage-model.md) and view the model’s performance results for some AI model types.
+After you train your model for the first time, you have access to a details page where you can [manage your model](manage-model.md) and view the model's performance results for some AI model types.

 On the details page, training results appear under the **Last trained version** section.